perlindgren/vizia_file_dialog/README.md

 The UI is inspired by the `vscode` file selector, with clickable path segments.
 Initially the current path is selected, and its content displayed as a list of entries (files/folders).
 Clicking on a folder extends the path.
 Clicking on a path segment selects the path (from root until the selected path segment).
 Clicking on a folder in the current dir extends the path from the current dir (potentially replacing path segments).
 Nothing fancy but seems quite intuitive.

+There is a editable text button at the top, currently unused will show the selected file with full path eventually...

+- Navigation:
+  - Tab:ing of the path segments.
+Enter to select segment.

 ## TODO

 There are a lot of possibilities: